Enhanced Diffusion Sampling: Efficient Rare Event Sampling and Free Energy Calculation with Diffusion Models: Biasing and unbiasing diffusion model ensembles

 and forms target-state weights ($a\in\{0,1,\dots,K\}$), with the unbiased state $a=0$ included as the target for reweighting, as

 We then compute unbiased expectations in \eqref{eq:unbiased_expectation} using

 Using $\alpha_{k,i}\propto w_{k,i}$ with the normalization above lets MBAR automatically down-weight windows with highly skewed particle weights via their $\mathrm{ESS}_k$.
-If desired, one can replace $\mathrm{ESS}_k$ by an external \emph{effective count} (e.g.\ number of denoising trajectories used for window $k$, or a correlation-corrected $N_k/g_k$); equations \eqref{eq:wmbar_fixed_point}–\eqref{eq:wmbar_expectation} are unchanged.
+If desired, one can replace $\mathrm{ESS}_k$ by an external \emph{effective count} (e.g.\ number of denoising trajectories used for window $k$, or a correlation-corrected $N_k/g_k$); equations \eqref{eq:wmbar_fixed_point}-\eqref{eq:wmbar_expectation} are unchanged.

-To compute uncertainties, we can use MBAR’s covariance expressions \cite{ShirtsChodera_JCP08_MBAR}, or apply a cluster bootstrap that resamples at the level of independent denoising trajectories to account for within-window correlations, e.g., from late branching.
+To compute uncertainties, we can use MBAR's covariance expressions \cite{ShirtsChodera_JCP08_MBAR}, or apply a cluster bootstrap that resamples at the level of independent denoising trajectories to account for within-window correlations, e.g., from late branching.